Cultural depictions of cats: Middle Ages

-In Medieval Ypres, cats were used in the winter months to control the vermin infesting the wool stored in the upper floors of the Cloth Hall (Lakenhall).
+In Medieval Ypres, cats were used in the winter months to control the vermin infesting the wool stored in the upper floors of the Cloth Hall.
 At the start of the spring warm-up, after the wool had been sold, the cats were thrown out of the belfry tower to the town square below, which supposedly symbolised "the killing of evil academics".
-In today's Kattenstoet (Cat Parade), this was commuted to the throwing of woolen cats from the top of out houses and also the people from the Middle Ages often used to suck on the wool as a sign of good luck.
+In today's Kattenstoet ('Cat Parade'), this was commuted to the throwing of woollen cats from the top of out houses and also the people from the Middle Ages often used to suck on the wool as a sign of good luck.